Harbansmalik/Web_cheat-sheet/Web/XSS.md

 ### 3. DOM based XSS:
 The vulnerability exists in the client side code (JavaScript) rather than the server.
 The malicious script is executed as a result of modifying the DOM (Document Object Model) in the browser, often through unsafe JavaScript functions.

+### 4. DOM Clobbering:
+DOM Clobbering is a web vulnerability where an attacker injects specially crafted HTML elements that overwrite default JavaScript object properties or DOM references in the browser, changing the behavior of scripts on the page.

 ###  4. Self XSS:
 A less common variant where users are tricked into executing scripts in their own browsers, often through social engineering.